Dataset

 Figure 9.21: Vicious and Virtuous Circles of Wealth and Poverty

-Figure 9.21 provides a visual representation of two feedback loops: a vicious circle that perpetuates poverty (also known as a poverty trap) and a virtuous circle that sustains wealth.
-The diagram demonstrates that situational risk aversion is a significant factor contributing to the persistence of wealth inequalities.
-[1]
+Figure 9.21 visually represents two self-reinforcing feedback loops: a vicious circle that perpetuates poverty, also known as a poverty trap, and a virtuous circle that sustains wealth.
+Together, these diagrams illustrate that situational risk aversion is a key mechanism, among others, that contributes to the persistence of wealth inequality.

 Image 0